-- When you discovered that your property was missing. - 2) That your property was stolen. - 3) That you were the owner of the property.
+- When you discovered that your property was missing. - That your property was stolen. - That you were the owner of the property. - Whether a claim for reimbursement exists for which there is a reasonable expectation of recovery.

 It is important that you have records that will prove your deduction.
 If you do not have the actual records to support your deduction, you can use other satisfactory evidence to support your deduction.